kubernetes/community/contributors/design-proposals/statefulset-update.md

 `.Spec.Template.Containers`.
 This design imposes the following, additional constraints.

-1. The `.Spec.RevisionHistoryDepty` must be greater than or equal to `2`.
+1. The `.Spec.RevisionHistoryLimit` must be greater than or equal to `2`.
 1. The `.Spec.PositionOrdinal` must be in the sequence `[0,.Spec.Replicas)`.

-### TemplateRevision Maintenance
+### TemplateGeneration Maintenance
-It will be the responsibility of the API Server to enforce that updates to StatefulSet's `.Spec.Template` atomically increment the `.Spec.TemplateRevision` counter.
+It will be the responsibility of the API Server to enforce that updates to StatefulSet's `.Spec.Template` atomically increment the `.Spec.TemplateGeneration` counter.
 There is no need for the value to be strictly sequential, but it must be strictly, monotonically increasing.
 As validation will not allow mutation to any field other than the `.Spec.Template.Containers` field, the API Server need not track all fields of